Project-MONAI/monai-deploy-informatics-gateway/docs/setup/cli.md

 Commands:
-  add       Add a new DICOM destination cecho     C-ECHO a DICOM destination del, rm   Remove a DICOM destination list, ls  List all DICOM destinations
+  add       Add a new DICOM destination update    Update a new DICOM destination del, rm   Remove a DICOM destination list, ls  List all DICOM destinations cecho     C-ECHO a DICOM destination plugins   List all available plug-ins for DICOM destinations
 ```